Who We Are

 Chief Operations Officer

 Hello!
-I’m Heather, the Chief Operations Officer at West Virginia Women Work (WVWW), where I focus on equipping individuals with the skills and tools needed to succeed in high-demand, well-paying careers in the skilled trades.
-My professional journey has been shaped by a wide range of experiences, from software development and operations management to mentoring and program leadership.
+I’m Heather, the Chief Operations Officer at West Virginia Women Work (WVWW).
+I focus on building strong systems and opportunities that help individuals gain the skills and confidence to succeed in high-demand, well-paying careers across the skilled trades.

 Our Board